semiomant/Dungeon-World/trans_text/Spielverlauf.md

 They are good with devices and traps, but not too helpful in the field of battle.

-_Experimental Trap Disarming_—When a burglar leads the way they can detect traps almost in time.
-If a trap would be sprung while a burglar is leading the way the burglar suffers the full effects but the players get +skill against the trap and add the burglar’s skill to their armor against the trap.
+_Experimental Trap Disarming_-When a burglar leads the way they can detect traps almost in time.
+If a trap would be sprung while a burglar is leading the way the burglar suffers the full effects but the players get +skill against the trap and add the burglar's skill to their armor against the trap.
 Most traps leave a burglar in need of immediate healing.
 If the players Make Camp near the trap, the burglar can disarm it by the time camp is broken.